Shared Community Battery

-Enova Community Energy, in partnership with Enosi Australia and the University of Newcastle, and with the support of Essential Energy, are jointly working together in a shared community battery project to be deployed in regional NSW.
+Enova Community Energy, in partnership with Enosi Australia and the University of Newcastle, and with the support of Ausgrid, are jointly working together in a shared community battery project to be deployed in regional NSW.

 The project will involve a shared 2MWh battery for solar storage and Peer-to-Peer (P2P) trading.